Summertime is around the corner and I'm thinking peaches!

 - It’s a great source of Vitamin C which is widely used for skin care.
 (You can get plenty of Vitamin C from one large peach.)

-- Apart from health benefits, you can directly use peaches for skin care such dark circles and wrinkles.
+- Apart from health benefits, you can directly use peaches for skin care helps to remove dark circles and blemishes.

 The best time to buy peaches is in the summer, when they are in the peak of their season.
 That's when they have the best flavor, freshness and nutrition.